latenitefilms/BRAWToolbox/docs/faq.md

 ---

-### BRAW Toolbox Workflow Extension doesn't appear in Final Cut Pro?

-Sometimes macOS can be a bit temperamental with System Extensions, including Workflow Extensions.

-If you can't see BRAW Toolbox in the Workflow Extension button or menu bar, you can try:

-1. Restart your Mac.
-2. [Trash Final Cut Pro Preferences](https://support.apple.com/en-au/HT203477) by holding down COMMAND + OPTION when launching Final Cut Pro.
-3. Delete Final Cut Pro and reinstall it from the App Store.

-If none of those things fix it, please post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).

----

 ### I don't like Synchronised Clips.
 Can I import a Multicam clips instead?

 Yes, you can click the **Settings** button (the gear icon, next to "Remove All") to **Create Multicam Clips** instead.